Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational

-For CVAEs experiments, we perform the task of reconstructing the MNIST digit image described in~\cite{Sohn15}.
-Specifically, we divide each digit image in MNIST dataset into four quadrants.
-Then, the bottom left quadrant is used as the input $x$ and the other three quadrants are used as the output $y$. \\
+We perform the task of reconstructing the MNIST digits from partial observation as described in~\citep{Sohn15}.
+We divide each digit image in the MNIST dataset into four quadrants: the bottom left quadrant is used as the input $x$ and the other three quadrants are used as the output $y$.

-\textbf{Linear CVAEs.} In this experiment, we train the linear CVAEs model with latent dimension $d_1 = 64$ to verify the theoretical results by checking the threshold for posterior collapse described in Theorem~\ref{thm:1}.
-In which, $\beta$ can be used as a threshold to determine the number of non-zero singular values of $\omega_i^*$'s.
-Figure~\ref{fig:cvae_linear_collapsing_beta} demonstrate that the convergence of $\beta l_{\text{KL}}$ to $0$ agrees precisely with the threshold obtained from Theorem~\ref{thm:1}.
-The top-1, 2, 4, 8, 16, 32, 64 leading eigenvalues $\theta_i$'s used for computing the $\beta$ thresholds are $\{3.3311, 2.0862, 1.5860, 0.84416, 0.43506, 0.19450, \num{6.1921e-2}\}$.
+\textbf{Varying $\beta, \eta_{\text{dec}}$ experiment.} We train a ReLU CVAE that uses two-layer networks with ReLU activation as its encoder and decoder with different values of $\beta$ and $\eta_{\text{dec}}$.
+Fig.~\ref{fig:CVAE_nonlinear_varied} demonstrates that decreasing $\beta$ and $\eta_{\text{dec}}$ can mitigate posterior collapse, as suggested in Section \ref{sec:methods}.

-\textbf{Nonlinear CVAEs.} Theorem~\ref{thm:1} implies that training linear CVAEs on a dataset with a lower set of $\theta_i$'s is more prone to posterior collapse, we speculate that this relation does hold for nonlinear CVAEs.
-To verify the speculation, we separately train 4 nonlinear CVAEs models on 4 disjoint subsets of the MNIST dataset.
-Each subset contains all examples of each digit from the list $\{1, 6, 7, 9\}$.
+\textbf{Collapse levels on MNIST dataset.} Theorem~\ref{thm:1} implies that training linear CVAE on a dataset with a lower set of $\theta_i$'s, i.e., the singular values of matrix $\be$ defined in Theorem~\ref{thm:1}, is more prone to posterior collapse.
+To verify this insight in nonlinear settings, we separately train multiple CVAE models, including linear CVAE, ReLU CVAE, and CNN CVAE, on three disjoint subsets of the MNIST dataset.
+Each subset contains all examples of each digit from the list $\{1, 7, 9\}$.